wilsonsouto/file-organizer/README.md

 $ cd file-organizer/FileOrganizer

 # Open Program.cs and update the paths below to match your local directories:
-# - Source: The folder where your files are located (e.g., Downloads)
-# - Documents: The folder where you want to move document files (e.g., Documents)
-# - Pictures: The folder where you want to move image files (e.g., Pictures)
-# - Videos: The folder where you want to move video files (e.g., Videos)

 private const string Source = @"C:\YOUR-PATH\Downloads";
 private const string Documents = @"C:\YOUR-PATH\Documents";
 private const string Pictures = @"C:\YOUR-PATH\Pictures";